zcattacz/alasql_wiki/how-to-release.md

 #### # Greeting + check prereqs are OK
       clear && echo
-      echo "How to release a new version of AlaSQL" && hr
+      echo "How to release a new version of AlaSQL" && hr && echo info "Checking all is OK to start the checklist..."

 #### # Check npm is installed
       npm version > /dev/null 2>&1 || flee "Please install npm before continuing"